tylerlaberge/Jasper/README.md

 )
 ```

 Writing it this way is how I like to do it, however you are free to organize you steps, features, and scenarios however you like.
-You may wish to put all your scenarios into their own module, or all the steps into their own module, or seperate steps into given, when, and then modules.
+You may wish to put all your scenarios into their own module, or all the steps into their own module, or separate steps into given, when, and then modules.
 Here's an example of how I typically organize my features.

 ```
 | - my_app   # Your application code